NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 the implementations of Entities in TECT can be defined dynamically by data in Templates.
 Normally implementation branches are made with if/switch statements, but they are inflexible, hard to read and sometimes cause performance spikes in tight loops.
 Thus, we want to move the conditional checks from execution methods to initilization methods.
-I.e. implementations are decided at initialization and can be changed in runtime instead of if/switch branch statements.
+I.e. implementations are chosen at initialization and can be changed in runtime instead of if/switch branch statements.
+Not all Tasks need to be dynamic, since Tasks are only visible to their parents we could refactor them and make them dynamic on demand easily.

 There are several ways to achieve Dynamic Task in TECT, and each of them has its own use cases.
 1. Delegate